jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 (custom-gateway)=
 # Customize the Gateway
-A Jina Gateway is customizable and can be implemented in a similar way Executors are implemented.
+A Jina Gateway is customizable and can be implemented in a similar way to how Executors are implemented.
-With Custom Gateways, Jina gives power back to the users, by allowing to implement any server, protocol and interface on the gateway level.
-This means you have more freedom in:
+With Custom Gateways, Jina gives power back to the users, by allowing them to implement any server, protocol and interface at the gateway level.
+This means you have more freedom to:
-* Defining and exposing your own API Gateway interface to clients.
+* Define and expose your own API Gateway interface to clients.
 You can define your JSON schema or protos,...
-* Choosing your favourite server framework.
+* Choose your favourite server framework.
-* Choosing the protocol used to serve your app.
+* Choose the protocol used to serve your app.

 Customization is allowed different components:
-* Implementing the custom gateway using a `base` gateway class: {class}`~jina.Gateway` or {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`.
+* Implement the custom gateway using a `base` gateway class: {class}`~jina.Gateway` or {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`.
-* Using the {class}`~jina.serve.streamer.GatewayStreamer` to send data to Executors in the Flow.
+* Use the {class}`~jina.serve.streamer.GatewayStreamer` to send data to Executors in the Flow.
-* Implementing the needed health-checks for jina.
+* Implement the needed health-checks for jina.
 * Optionally, define a `config.yml` for it.
-* Optionally, bootstrapping the gateway using a `Dockerfile` and re-using the docker image.
+* Optionally, bootstrap the gateway using a `Dockerfile` and re-using the docker image.

 ## Implementing the custom gateway
-Similarly to how you would implement an Executor, you can implement a custom gateway by inheriting from a base gateway class.
+Just like for Executors, you can implement a custom gateway by inheriting from a base gateway class.
-Jina will instantiate your implemented class, inject runtime arguments and user-defined arguments to it, run it, send health-checks to it and orchestrate it.
+Jina will instantiate your implemented class, inject runtime arguments and user-defined arguments into it, run it, orchestrate it, and send it health-checks.

-Two Base Gateway classes are provided to allow implementing a custom gateway:
+There are two Gateway base classes to allow implementing a custom gateway:
 * {class}`~jina.Gateway`: Use this abstract class to implement a custom gateway of any type.
 * {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`: Use this abstract class to implement a custom gateway using FastAPI.